sigmaSd/IRust/crates/irust/README.md

 **:evaluator** *\<evaluator>\>* => set the evaluator statement, exmaple: `:evaluator println!("{}",{$$})` the `$$` will be replaced by IRust by the input code (the default evaluator uses debug formatting).
 To reset the evaluator to default you can use `:evaluator reset`

-**:scripts:** => only supported by script v3/v4, if invoked with no arguments it prints a list of detected scripts, if invoked with on argument it print that script info if it exits, if invoked with 2 arguments, it tries to activate/deactivate a script, example: `:scripts Vim deactivate`
+**:scripts:** => if invoked with no arguments it prints a list of detected scripts, if invoked with on argument it print that script info if it exits, if invoked with 2 arguments, it tries to activate/deactivate a script, example: `:scripts Vim deactivate`

 **:compile_time** *\<on/off\>* => if set to on, IRust will print compiling time on each input, compile time includes rustc compiling + some IRust code (should be marginal)